Skip to Main Content

 What is involved?

 The Secondary Mastery Specialist Programme enables secondary maths teachers to become experts in teaching for mastery, so they in turn can develop maths departments that are well-led, high-performing, and provide high-quality professional development through collaborative working.
+It also develops them in their role as a leader of professional development with others, so they are well supported when working with their own department.

-Find out more on the web page.
+Find out more on the web page

 What will you learn?